asokolsky/systeminformation-api/README.md

 # System Information API

-This is a simple node.js/express app to access APIs exposed by an awesome [systeminformation](https://www.npmjs.com/package/systeminformation).
+This is a thin wrapper around [systeminformation](https://www.npmjs.com/package/systeminformation) to expose it as a REST API.
+Relies on node.js/express and minimist.

 # Dependenciies
 You have to have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) setup.
+Uses express and minimist which are automatiaclly installed by npm - see below.

 # How to Use it
 ## Build
 Run in the shell in the current directory

 ```npm install```

 ## Run
 and then in the shell